learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

-Following cohen's interpretation, one can confidently say that the sample mean shifts considerably towards the positive side as compared to the population mean, resulting in a large effect size.
-This also helps one conclude that training has a clear effect on the sales performance of the sales team when compared to pre-sales performance.
+# One Sample T-Test - Lab

+## Introduction
+Just as you previously used the t distribution to provide confidence intervals on estimating the population mean, you can also use similar methods to test whether two populations are different, statistically speaking.
+To do this, you can use a t-test.

+## Objectives
+You will be able to:

+* Perform a complete one sample t-test analysis and describe the results

 ### Exercise 1:

-Create a function in python `one_sample_ttest(sample, popmean, alpha)` that will take in a sample data(as the one given above),  the population mean and the alpha value to calculate and return the t-value, critical t-value and p-value for the sample and identify if the results are significant or not.
+Create a function in python `one_sample_ttest(sample, popmean, alpha)` that will take in a sample data, the population mean and the alpha value to calculate and print out the t-statistic, critical t-value and p-value for the sample and identify if the results are significant or not.
+The function should also create a visualization using seaborn of the distribution to check for normality.

 ```python